SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # Resolving Microphone Issues with Noise Suppression App - for Microsoft Teams

-This was a project I completed during my bootcamp training, helping a co-student (install software) to supress the background noises their microphone was picking up during our Zoom call sessions.
+This was a project I completed during my bootcamp training, helping a co-student (install software) to suppress the background noises their microphone was picking up during our Zoom call sessions.

 I've re-created this project to work in an IT corporate setting, changing the video/conferencing platform from Zoom to Microsoft Teams and recreating this issue as a support ticket.